The Southerner (film): Plot

-The film opens with a Texas sharecropper, Sam Tucker, picking cotton in a sunbaked field alongside his wife Nona and his elderly Uncle Pete.
+Texas sharecropper, Sam Tucker, is picking cotton alongside his wife Nona and his elderly Uncle Pete.
 Pete suddenly collapses due to the extreme heat and to what he blames as "my darned old heart".
 Before he dies, he tells his nephew, "Work for yourself; grow your own crops."
 Sam heeds his uncle's advice, so Nona, their children Daisy and Jot, "Granny", and he leave the migrant camp and set out to work a vacant 68-acre tenant farm with little more than two mules, a second-hand plow, and some cotton seed and fertilizer.
 The land the family leases includes only a decaying shack and a dry well.
 In immediate need of drinking water, Sam visits a gruff neighboring farmer, Henry Devers, who reluctantly allows the Tuckers to share water from his well.

 Sam and his family nearly freeze and starve during their first winter on the farm, surviving largely on a limited diet of opossums, raccoons, and other small game that he is able to shoot.
 As spring arrives, Jot falls ill with "spring sickness".
 The town doctor informs Nona that the boy needs more diverse, vitamin-enriched foods, including vegetables, fruits, and milk to survive.
 The Tuckers immediately plant a garden, but its produce will take time to mature.
 Daily servings of milk would provide the suffering Jot with some timely relief, but the family cannot afford to buy or even rent a cow.

 Sam's friend Tim offers to help get him a factory job that pays the attractive wage of seven dollars a day, but Sam remains determined to succeed as a farmer.
 Soon, the family's prayers are answered when Harmie, who owns the local general store, and Tim arrive in Harmie's flatbed truck with a milk cow, which young Daisy names "Uncle Walter".
 The family's cotton crop and the much-needed vegetable garden they planted finally begin to flourish.
 Meanwhile, the embittered Devers and his strange nephew Finley plot to ruin the Tuckers so Devers can buy the tenant farm for a cheaper price from its owner.